brianmcd/contextify/README.md

 // prints true
 ```

-The global object returned by getGlobal() can be treated like the contextified object, except that defining getters/setters will not work on it.
+The global object returned by getGlobal() can be treated like the contextified sandbox object, except that defining getters/setters will not work on it.
 Define getters and setters on the actual sandbox object instead.

+**dispose()

+Frees the memory allocated for the underlying V8 context.
+If you don't call this when you're done, the V8 context memory will leak, as will the sandbox memory, since the context's global stores a strong reference to the sandbox object.
+You can still use your sandbox object after calling dispose(), but it's unsafe to use a global previously returned from getGlobal().  run, getGlobal, and dispose will be removed from the sandbox object.

 ## Install